-- History and visit the Rue du Four in Paris
+- History and visit rue du Four in Paris

-- Curiosities around Rue du Four in Paris
+- Discover the Surroundings of rue du Four in Paris

 - Transfer to the Rue du Four in Paris

-History and visit the Rue du Four in Paris
+History and visit rue du Four in Paris

 Located in the vibrant sixth arrondissement of Paris, Rue du Four stretches for 442 meters from the esteemed Boulevard St-Germain to the intersection at the Red Cross.
 The street owes its name to the oven of the historic Abbey of Saint-Germain-des-Prés, where locals were once obligated to bake their bread.
 Founded during the reign of Childebert I in 543, this monastery was dedicated to the city’s first bishop, Saint-Germain.